DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Angela_Daly_def/index.markdown

 that neoliberalism promotes.
 Indeed, it seems that the Commission may have gone beyond what is ‘necessary’ or the bare minimum to address competition concerns.
-While neoliberal thought has been a dominant political current in the US and UK at least since the 1980s, and has made inroads into the rest of the European Union, it would seem that the Commission’s conduct here cannot wholly be attributed to it, and may possibly be due to factors such as European protectionism when faced
+While neoliberal thought has been a dominant political current in the U.S. and U.K. at least since the 1980s, and has made inroads into the rest of the European Union, it would seem that the Commission’s conduct here cannot wholly be attributed to it, and may possibly be due to factors such as European protectionism when faced